okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Delete](images/DeleteControlPoint.PNG)

 #### Saving the Project
 When finished with the project, it is important to ensure that it is saved properly.
-Clicking the save icon in the top left corner of the screen will not save the georeferenced data.
+Clicking the **Save** icon in the top left corner of the screen will not save the georeferenced data.
 1. Click **Save** in the *Save* section of the *Georeference* tab.
 This will update the existing raster file that was imported into the project.

 ![Save](images/Save.PNG)